James A. Connolly

 James Austin Connolly (March 8, 1843 – December 15, 1914) was an American lawyer, Civil War veteran, and politician who served two terms as a U.S. Representative from Illinois from 1895 to 1899.

 Biography

 James A. Connolly was born in Newark, New Jersey on March 8, 1843, into a family of Irish descent.
 (Note: Some sources give his birthdate as March 8, 1842.)
 He moved to Chesterville, Ohio with his parents in 1850.

 He attended the common schools and Selby Academy, Chesterville.
 He served as assistant clerk of the State Senate in 1858 and 1859.
 He studied law.
 He was admitted to the bar in 1859 and practiced in Mount Gilead, Ohio.
 He moved to Charleston, Illinois, in 1861, where he was admitted to the bar.

 Civil War

-After the outbreak of the American Civil War, Connolly enlisted in the Union Army as a private in the One Hundred and Twenty-third Regiment, Illinois Volunteer Infantry, in 1862 and was afterwards captain, major, and brevet lieutenant colonel.
+After the outbreak of the American Civil War, Connolly enlisted in the Union Army as a private in the 123rd Illinois Volunteer Infantry Regiment, in 1862 and was afterwards captain, major, and brevet lieutenant colonel.